What are management skills and why are they important?

 One of the most important responsibilities that managers have is communicating effectively, both with the employees who work under them and with other managers throughout the company.
 They're part of an intricate web and must act as a strong connection point that bridges the gaps between lower level employees and top brass or between sales, marketing, and production departments.

 People skills are crucial.
-You should be able to communicate effectively in both verbal and written form.
+You should be able to communicate in both verbal and written form.
 Typo-riddled memos or rushed, confusing meetings won't do.
 The best managers are always able to send a clear message and share valuable, understandable information that will help get the job done.

 Include these types of communication and people skills on your resume: